Braid variety cluster structures, I: 3D plabic graphs: Open Richardson varieties

 To compute the arrows of $\Quw$, we consider $\Guw$ as a \emph{ribbon graph}, with counterclockwise half-edge orientations around white vertices and clockwise half-edge orientations around black vertices.
 Let $\Suw$ be the surface with boundary obtained by replacing every edge of $\Guw$ by a thin ribbon and gluing the ribbons together according to the local orientations at the vertices of $\Guw$.
 See \figref{fig:2D-ex}(d) for an example of $\Suw$.
 The $n$ marked points of $\Guw$ give rise to $n$ marked points on $\partial\Suw$, the set of which is also denoted by $\MP$.

 We view each relative cycle $\Cycle_c$ as an element of the relative homology $\Luw:=H_1(\Suw,\MP)$.
 It turns out that each mutable relative cycle can be also viewed as an element of the dual lattice $\Luwst$; see \cref{sec:surfaces}.
 The (signed) number of arrows between two vertices $c,d\in\Jow$ in $\Quw$, where $d$ is mutable, is defined to be the (signed) intersection number $\<\Cycle_c,\Cycle_d\>$ of the relative cycles $\Cycle_c$ and $\Cycle_d$.
 These intersection numbers can be computed explicitly using simple pictorial rules; see \cref{alg:int_form}.
+Alternatively, one can compute the quiver $\Quw$ by summing up half-arrow contributions; see \cref{sec:half-arrow-descr}.
+One can check that in the case of our running example (\cref{fig:bic}), both descriptions yield the quiver shown in \cref{fig:intro_quiver}.
+See also \cref{ex:3D}.